gklyne/annalist/documents/getting-started.md

 The following commands create an initialize an annalist site in the invoking user's home directory; i.e. `~/annalist_site`.
 See [Installing and setting up Annalist](installing-annalist.md) for other options.

     annalist-manager runtests
+    annalist-manager createsitedata
     annalist-manager initialize
-    annalist-manager createsitedata
-    annalist-manager createadminuser
+    annalist-manager defaultadminuser

-Enter a username, email address and password for the admin user as prompted.
+Enter and re-enter a password for the admin user when prompted.

 ## Start the server